ainstarc/git-init/README.md

 3. Click "Copy" to copy the command to your clipboard
 4. Use the category filters to narrow down results
 5. Select your preferred theme from the dropdown in the header
+6. Use the "Report Issue" button on any command to provide feedback or report problems

 ## Examples of Natural Language Queries